Dynamic Feedback Linearization of Control Systems with Symmetry: Yet another look at the PVTOL

-To compute the flat outputs of \eqref{tVTOL1}, we compute the fundamental functions of either $\mcal{T}$ or $\widecheck{\CV}$ in the usual way.
-These turn out to be

-the so called {\it centre of oscillation} flat outputs of \eqref{tVTOL1} first provided by Martin, Devasia and Paden in \cite{DynamicVTOL} but here obtained canonically from the fundamental functions of the dynamic linearization \eqref{dfl pvtol}.
+To compute the flat outputs of \eqref{tVTOL1}, we compute the fundamental functions of either $\mcal{T}$ or~\smash{$\widecheck{\CV}$} in the usual way.
+These turn out to be $ x-h\sin\th$\ and $z+h\cos\th$, the so called {\it center of oscillation} flat outputs of \eqref{tVTOL1} first deduced by Martin, Devasia and Paden in \cite{DynamicVTOL} but here obtained canonically from the fundamental functions of the dynamic linearization \eqref{dfl pvtol}.
 The authors in \cite{DynamicVTOL} rather proceed in the opposite direction: the flat outputs are firstly ingeniously guessed and then verified by deriving the dynamic linearization \eqref{dfl pvtol} from them.